Department of Marketing and Strategy

 The Institute for Economic and Business History Research

-I have a Master and PhD from Stockholm School of Economics with specialization in Economic History.
+I am docent in Economic History and hold a Master and PhD from Stockholm School of Economics with specialization in Economic History.

 Since 2013, I have been director of the Institute for Economic and Business History Research (EHFF) at SSE.